A Twitter Eulogy

 I miss @MeadBadger deeply.
 I wish I could tell him, in a tweet, how much his friendship meant to me.
 And I’m glad, more than I knew until now, that this silly and frustrating and amazing Twitter platform exists to make friendships like ours possible.

-With Twitter now behind me, I’m always here on Substack, and I’m also now active on Bluesky at @aaronrosspowell.com.
+With Twitter now behind me, I’m always here on the ReImagining Liberty website, as well as on Threads.

 or to participate.